Aklilu-Mandefro/adminApp/README.md

 # ✍️ adminApp

-adminApp is a MERN stack E-commerce application.
+adminApp is a MERN stack E-commerce application (only Admin side).

 ## 💻⚛️🏗️🛠️ Tech-stacks used